chiranthaj/BreakdownAssist/README.md

 The main reason is the availability of the service.
 SMSs can be received even in very weak mobile signal level, which will definitely increase the availability of the communication.

-The next reason is, SMS being the only way to keep the connectivity with the software used in the Contact Center. :)
+The next reason is, SMS being the only way to keep the connectivity with the software which is used in the Contact Center. :)